folio-org/eureka-setup/eureka-cli/README.md

 # Get module descriptor for a particular version
 eureka-cli listModuleVersions -n edge-orders -i edge-orders-3.3.0-SNAPSHOT.88

+# Get module descriptor for a particular version but specify the number of versions to display (the default value is 5)
+eureka-cli listModuleVersions -n edge-orders -i edge-orders-3.3.0-SNAPSHOT.88 -v 10
 ```

 - Get current Vault Root Token used by the modules